wilsonmar/wilsonmar.github.io/_posts/2016-09-15-ansible-mac-osx-setup.md

 <a id="AutoInstall"></a>

-This is the fastest way to configure everything on a Mac for software developement, specific to what you want installed.
+This is a hands-on tutorial for the fastest way to configure everything on your Mac for software developement, specific to what you want installed.

+There are several categories:

+   * GUI desktop and apps
+   * Command-line profile and apps

-## Manual way
+## GUI Manual config

 <a target="_blank" href="https://www.youtube.com/watch?v=bjgZ93oEZF0">
 VIDEO: Set Up OS X For Web Development in 10 Minutes [10:56]</a> used these steps to customize a new Mac based on his <a target="_blank" href="https://github.com/robbyrussell/oh-my-zsh">notes on GitHub</a>: